-Class A Shares Class I Shares
+Class I

+Shares

 Shareholder Fees

 (fees paid directly from your investment)

-Maximum sales charge (load) imposed on purchases (as a
+Maximum sales charge (load) imposed on purchases (as a percentage of None

-percentage of offering price) 5.75% None
+offering price) None

-Maximum deferred sales charge (load) None None
+Maximum deferred sales charge (load) None

-Redemption fee if redeemed within 90 days of purchase (as a
+Redemption fee if redeemed within 90 days of purchase (as a percentage of 2.000/

-percentage of amount redeemed) 2.00% 2.00%
+amount redeemed) 2.00%

-Wire fee \$20 \$20
+Wire fee \$20

-Overnight check delivery fee \$25 \$25
+Overnight check delivery fee \$25

-Retirement account fees (annual maintenance fee) \$15 \$15
+Retirement account fees (annual maintenance fee) \$15

 Annual Fund Operating Expenses

-(expenses that you pay each year as a percentage of the value of your investn nent)
+(expenses that you pay each year as a percentage of the value of your investment)

-Management fees 1.00% 1.00%
+Management fees 1.00%

-Distribution and service (Rule 12b-1) fees 0.25% None
+Distribution and service (Rule 12b-1) fees None

-Other expenses 0.98% 1.03%
+Other expenses 0.65%

-Shareholder service fee 0.02% 0.07%
+Shareholder service fee 0.08%

-Dividend and interest expense on short sales 0.14% 0.14%
+Dividend and interest expense on short sales 0.03%

-All other expenses 0.82% 0.82% ,
+All other expenses 0.54%

+Acquired fund fees and expenses 0.01%

-Total annual fund operating expenses 2.23% 2.03%
+Total annual fund operating expenses 1.66%

-Fees waived and/or expenses reimbursed 1 (0.72)% (0.72)%
+Fees waived and/or expenses reimbursed (0.37)%

-Total annual fund operating expenses after waiving fees
+Total annual fund operating expenses after waiving fees and/or

-and/or reimbursing expenses1 1.51% 1.31%
+reimbursing expenses 1.29%

-The Fund's advisor has contractually agreed to waive its fees and/or pay for operating expenses of the Fund to ensure that total annual fund operating expenses (excluding any taxes, leverage interest, brokerage commissions, dividend and interest expenses on short sales, acquired fund fees and expenses (as determined in accordance with SEC Form N-1A), expenses incurred in connection with any merger or reorganization, and extraordinary expenses such as litigation expenses) do not exceed 1.40% and 1.25% of the average daily net assets of Class A and Class I shares of the Fund, respectively.
-This agreement is in effect until March 31, 2022, and it may be terminated before that date only by the Trust's Board of Trustees.
+- 1 The expense information in the table has been restated to reflect the current expense limitation agreement. - 2 The total annual fund operating expenses and the total annual fund operating expenses after waiving fees and/or reimbursing expenses do not correlate to the ratio of expense to average net assets appearing in the financial highlights table, which reflects only the operating expenses of the Fund and does not include acquired fund fees and expenses. - The Fund's advisor has contractually agreed to waive its fees and/or pay for operating expenses of the Fund to ensure that total annual fund operating expenses (excluding any taxes, leverage interest, brokerage commissions, dividend and interest expenses on short sales, acquired fund fees and expenses (as determined in accordance with SEC Form N-1A), expenses incurred in connection with any merger or reorganization, and extraordinary expenses such as litigation expenses) do not exceed 1.25% of the Fund's average daily net assets.
+This agreement is in effect until March 31, 2023, and it may be terminated before that date only by the Trust's Board of Trustees.
 The Fund's advisor is permitted to seek reimbursement from the Fund, subject to certain limitations, of fees waived or payments made to the Fund for a period ending three full fiscal years after the date of the waiver or payment.
 This reimbursement may be requested from the Fund if the reimbursement will not cause the Fund's annual expense ratio to exceed the lesser of (a) the expense limitation in effect at the time such fees were waived or payments made, or (b) the expense limitation in effect at the time of the reimbursement.
-The expense limitations for Class A and Class I shares include a shareholder service fee of up to 0.05% and 0.15%, respectively.
-To the extent that less than 0.05% and 0.15% of the average daily net assets of either such Class is paid to shareholder servicing agents, the total annual fund operating expenses after waiving fees and/or reimbursing expenses of the Class will be lower than the expense limitation for the Class.